 US Airways has definitive purchase agreements with Airbus for the acquisition of 134 aircraft, including 97 single-aisle A320 family aircraft and 37 widebody aircraft (comprised of 22 A350 XWB aircraft and 15 A330-200 aircraft).
-Since 2008, when deliveries commenced under the purchase agreements, we have taken delivery of 34 aircraft through December 31, 2010, which includes four A320 aircraft, 23 A321 aircraft and seven A330-200 aircraft.
-During 2010, US Airways took delivery of two A320 aircraft and two A330-200 aircraft, which were financed as discussed above.
-US Airways plans to take delivery of 12 A320 family aircraft in each of 2011 and 2012, with the remaining 46 A320 family aircraft scheduled to be delivered between 2013 and 2015.
+Since 2008, when deliveries commenced under the purchase agreements, US Airways has taken delivery of 46 aircraft through December 31, 2011, which includes four A320 aircraft, 35 A321 aircraft and seven A330-200 aircraft.
+US Airways plans to take delivery of 12 A321 aircraft in 2012, with the remaining 46 A320 family aircraft scheduled to be delivered between 2013 and 2015.
 In addition, US Airways plans to take delivery of the eight remaining A330-200 aircraft in 2013 and 2014.
 Deliveries of the 22 A350 XWB aircraft are scheduled to begin in 2017 and extend through 2019.

 US Airways has agreements for the purchase of eight new IAE V2500-A5 spare engines scheduled for delivery through 2014 for use on the A320 family fleet, three new Trent 700 spare engines scheduled for delivery through 2013 for use on the A330-200 fleet and three new Trent XWB spare engines scheduled for delivery in 2017 through 2019 for use on the A350 XWB aircraft.
-US Airways has taken delivery of two of the Trent 700 spare engines and one of the V2500-A5 spare engines through December 31, 2010.
+US Airways has taken delivery of two of the Trent 700 spare engines and two of the V2500-A5 spare engines through December 31, 2011.

-Under all of our aircraft and engine purchase agreements, our total future commitments as of December 31, 2010 are expected to be approximately \$5.9 billion through 2019 as follows: \$570 million in 2011, \$618 million in 2012,

-\$1.15 billion in 2013, \$935 million in 2014, \$445 million in 2015 and \$2.18 billion thereafter, which includes predelivery deposits and payments.
-We have financing commitments for all Airbus aircraft scheduled for delivery in 2011 and 2012.
-See Part I, Item 1A, "Risk Factors - Increased costs of financing, a reduction in the availability of financing and fluctuations in interest rates could adversely affect our liquidity, operating expenses and results" and "Our high level of fixed obligations limits our ability to fund general corporate requirements and obtain additional financing, limits our flexibility in responding to competitive developments and increases our vulnerability to adverse economic and industry conditions."
+Under all of our aircraft and engine purchase agreements, our total future commitments as of December 31, 2011 are expected to be approximately \$5.38 billion through 2019 as follows: \$656 million in 2012, \$1.16 billion in 2013, \$937 million in 2014, \$448 million in 2015, \$107 million in 2016 and \$2.07 billion thereafter, which includes predelivery deposits and payments.
+We have financing commitments for all Airbus aircraft scheduled for delivery in 2012.
+See Part I, Item 1A, Risk Factors - "Increased costs of financing, a reduction in the availability of financing and fluctuations in interest rates could adversely affect our liquidity, operating expenses and results" and "Our high level of fixed obligations limits our ability to fund general corporate requirements and obtain additional financing, limits our flexibility in responding to competitive developments and increases our vulnerability to adverse economic and industry conditions."